BombShellReaper/Palworld-Linux-Server/README.md

 --------------------------------------------------------------------------------
 # Step 4: Create a non sudo User

-Replace your_username with the username you want to create.
+Replace your_username with the desired username.
     sudo adduser your_user

 **Note:** This will prompt you through the setup